sporniket/kicad-symbols-generated/README.md

 # Sporniket's generated symbols for Kicad

+> [WARNING] The version 1 of the collection is being deprecated starting from v1.5.0.
+There will one more release after that.

 > [WARNING] Please read carefully this note before using this project.
 It contains important facts.

 Content